Citywide User Fees

 The first round is completed and includes the Health & Human Services (partial review), Development Services, and Parks, Recreation and Marine Departments.
 The second round was completed in February 2022 and includes Public Works and Energy Resources Departments.
 The third round, currently in progress, includes the Police Department, City Manager, Fire, and Health and Human Services (Environmental Health) Departments.
-Preliminary results for these departments are anticipated in Summer 2021.
+Preliminary results for these departments are anticipated in late 2021.

 What is the most recent Citywide fee study round completed and is the information available to the public?

 The most recent completed fee studies are part of the first round and included Development Services, Parks, Recreation and Marine, and a portion of the Health & Human Services.
 Links to each report are below:

 The studies found that the City is generally under-recovering for costs:

 Current Fee Revenue

 Cost Recovery %

 The second round of the fee study included Energy Resources and Public Works.
 Links to each report are below:

 Total Calculated Service Cost